Author: Yvette Ruddock / Codes: CAP1, CC14 / Published: 06/02/2018

 The first priority in the treatment of sepsis is the “give” part give IV fluids, give antibiotics and give oxygen if needed.

 Next step is antibiotics, which also need giving as soon as possible.
-Most departments I’ve worked in seem to give anyone who triggers the sepsis criteria antibiotics whilst we’re waiting – NICE have specified who they want us to be given antibiotics straight away to, and who we can wait a bit longer for and perhaps wait for some investigations to come back.
+Most departments I’ve worked in seem to give anyone who triggers the sepsis criteria antibiotics whilst we’re waiting for bloods – NICE have specified who they want us to be given antibiotics straight away to, and who we can wait a bit longer for and perhaps wait for some investigations to come back.
 The flow chart goes through this nicely.

 Remember to check the allergy status before giving your patients antibiotics, and to follow your local guidelines as to which antibiotics are indicated.

 If your patient isn’t improving, critical care may need to be involved.
-Typically, this will be if your patient isn’t responding to fluids, and needs inotropic support or if they have a low GCS, or if they are needing ventilatory support if your senior reviewer feels the patient is heading towards critical care, get them involved sooner rather than later.
+Typically, this will be if your patient isn’t responding to fluids, and needs inotropic support or if they have a low GCS, or if they are needing ventilatory support.
+If your senior reviewer feels the patient is heading towards critical care, get them involved sooner rather than later.

-Its worth mentioning that RCEM has sepsis standards and we should aim to meet them in 100% of cases!
+It’s worth mentioning that RCEM has sepsis standards and we should aim to meet them in 100% of cases!
 The standards for patients with sepsis and sepsis shock are: